 aPPROXIMATE nET reCOVERY ON cOST

+Tilapia inventories are reported to be high, as distributors imported a high volume in the spring 2019 prior to Chinese tariffs being fully implemented on this species.
+Since then, pricing has continued to strengthen, reaching a high in October 2019.
 As with most types of protein, seafood sales levels are highly elastic and reactive to pricing.
 Generally, the lower the cost of fish and seafood, the higher the demand.
 However, lower pricing also lowers the selling price of operators’ products, bringing down revenue per sale.
 The opposite occurs when fish and seafood prices rise.
 However, some luxury seafood items are not price sensitive, so demand can be sustained despite high prices.
-Overall, seafood prices have been rising with the Producer Price Index for seafood product preparation rising by 7.5 percent since 2015 and by 3.3 percent in the period from January to September of 2018.
-Lobster tail prices have risen over $2.00 per pound in 2018, salmon prices have been up over $0.50 per pound since January, and most species of crab have risen or remained steady.
-That being said, both shrimp and scallop prices have retreated in 2018, coming off very strong pricing trends in 2017.
+Overall, seafood prices have been rising with the Producer Price Index for seafood product preparation increasing by 10.7 percent since 2015 and by 1.0 percent for the period of January through September 2019.

-While appraisals typically do not consider the sale of inventory under extraneous conditions, such as recalls, lenders need to remain aware of the catastrophic effect such an event can have on value.
-During 2016 and 2017, the FDA published 11 separate recalls involving seafood products for various reasons including the risk of Listeria monocytogenes.
+Recalls are a risk: While appraisals typically do not consider the sale of inventory under extraneous conditions, such as recalls, lenders need to remain aware of the catastrophic effect such an event can have on value.
+For 2018 and 2019 (to date), the FDA has published 15 separate recalls involving seafood products for various reasons including the risk of Listeria monocytogenes.
+This is an increase over the 11 recalls published during 2016 and 2017.
 The risks of foodborne illnesses such as Listeria can have a devastating effect on health, reputation, and value.
 In rarer instances, just the perceived risk of contamination can be enough to dampen demand for products.